-The funders of OPEC partnered with Oregon State University (OSU) to develop a systematic approach to support the initiative through evaluation, professional development, and technical assistance.
+Faculty and Staff at Oregon State University (OSU) work closely with OPEC Hubs and Funders to support the initiative through evaluation, professional development, and technical assistance.

 OSU approaches the evaluation strategy of the OPEC initiative from a number of perspectives: a knowledge-focused perspective that utilizes results to inform development, a process-focused perspective that examines day-to-day operations and participant experiences to support program improvement, and a participatory-focused perspective that evaluates the experience of intended users and stakeholders.